aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

           datetime.datetime(2019, 1, 25, 2, 28, 43, 835472)]

-If you would have rather seen the schedule as a set of date-offsets from the starting moment of training (it's epoch) you could use the ``schedule_as_offset`` api:
+If you would have rather seen the schedule as a set of date-offsets from the starting moment of training (its epoch) you could use the ``schedule_as_offset`` api:

 .. code-block:: python